← Back to trust

 Williamson’s (1991) discriminating-alignment hypothesis predicts that bilateral dependency, as it builds up through asset-specific investments, shifts the cost-minimizing governance form from market through hybrid toward hierarchy.
 The standard treatment is cross-sectional: the choice is made at the design stage based on the transaction’s specificity profile.

 Compound specificity operates through a different pathway.
 The initial architecture at the service interface may be selected as hybrid based on single-function specificity analysis.
 The specificity profile at that layer alone does not require hierarchy.
-But the architecture’s successful operation generates residual functions that accumulate their own asset-specific investments.
+The architecture’s successful operation can generate residual functions that accumulate their own asset-specific investments.
 Each residual function, if analyzed in isolation, might justify hybrid governance.
-The compound of the residual functions, bound by one instrument, generates specificity compound that Williamson’s single-function analysis does not capture.
+The compound of the residual functions, bound by one instrument, creates the candidate specificity compound that Williamson’s single-function analysis does not capture.

-The compound specificity produces three observable effects that parallel hierarchy’s Table 1 attributes.
+The compound-specificity claim requires three observable effects that parallel hierarchy’s Table 1 attributes.

 Forbearance-style dispute resolution at the settlement layer.
 Intra-network matters at the Reserves contract (provider eligibility, earmark amounts, payout timing) are not arbitrated under neoclassical contract law.
 They are resolved through the ManyChainMultiSig → RBACTimelock → Reserves path.
-The path operates as internal decision-making equivalent to hierarchical fiat.
+The public traces show hierarchy-adjacent internal coordination over eligibility, timing, and amounts; they do not establish a full fiat-like dispute-resolution regime.

 Low-powered incentives through LINK-compound exposure.
 Service providers are exposed to LINK’s price across five functions simultaneously.
 An individual provider’s incentive structure is not the high-powered market incentive of "do more of this specific thing and get paid more in this specific way."
 The individual’s compensation comes through the compound LINK-denominated system in which multiple coordinated functions affect realized compensation.
 The incentive intensity is weaker than market but stronger than zero, matching the hybrid column of Williamson’s Table 1 at a level that reflects the compound-specificity damping.